user2745/user2745/README.md

 - 📫 How to reach me: kamtokevin@gmail.com
 - ⚡ Fun fact: I am from not America!

-Motto: Focus and Discipline will set you free
+Values: Knowledge, Focus and Discipline